Self-hosting architecture & decision framework

 Network topology

 LiveKit uses three distinct port ranges, each with different networking requirements.
+You are responsible for configuring all of them correctly.

 | Port | Protocol | Purpose | Routing |